Mammoth Lakes California, USA Travel Guide

 Organizations like the Eastern Sierra Land Trust actively protect valuable landscapes.

-Your contributions directly support the preservation of the natural beauty for everyone.
+Your contributions directly support the preservation of the the beauty of the natural world for everyone.

 Take time to simply absorb the serenity and grandeur of the Sierra Nevada scenery.